ainchoa/runnersbmi/README.md

 ## What did we do?

 What we realised during our investigation is that there is a relation between, for example, the distance run and the BMI of the elite athletes, as distances get longer, the BMI of the professionals gets lower.
+But, how much lower?
+That's what we looked into and thanks to our analysis we developed a weight suggestor tool for runners looking to achieve that optimal BMI.

+So, for example, say we have 2 runners, Anna and Dave.
+Anna is 23, she's 160cm tall and she's training for 200m sprints, our weight suggestor tool would say that her optimal running BMI would be attained at 52.6kg or, at least, somewhere between 48.8kg and 56.4kg.
+In Dave's case, he's 27, 175cm tall and he's training for 10km races, our weight suggestor tool would recommend for his weight to be in the range between 56.6kg and 64.2 with his optimal weight being 60.4kg.

 ## Why should you care?